vanHeemstraSystems/docker-quick-start-headstart/1600/README.md

 Images on docker could be composed of several layers.

-So, for example, in this image, once it's completed, we would have our base image which would now be ubuntu 16 04 that would be one layer.
+So, for example, in this image, once it's completed,

+- we would have our base image, which would now be ubuntu 16 04 that would be one layer (base image:ubuntu 16.04).

-Our update, which has created a different change on that image, would become another layer and then Python3 would be yet another layer.
+- Our update, which has created a different change on that image, would become another layer (apt-get update)

+- and then Python3 (apt-get install python3) would be yet another layer.

 In order to really understand what caused these layers to be created, it's best to really look at the docker file now.